 - Watch what you drink.
-Alcohol and caffeine can stimulate your intestines; this can cause diarrhea.
+Alcohol and caffeine can stimulate your intestines, which may cause diarrhea.
 Artificial sweeteners that contain sugar alcohols such as sorbitol, mannitol and xylitol may cause diarrhea too.
 Carbonated drinks can produce gas.

 - Identify problem foods and eating habits.
-Keeping a food diary during flare-ups can help you figure out what you may be eating that's causing a problem.
+Recording your daily food intake in a food diary during flare-ups can help you figure out which foods contribute to IBS symptoms.